-A financial advisory firm can do all of that for you, and manage the operation and yearly reviews of the plan.
+A financial advisory firm can assist with all of the above requirements, and manage the operation and yearly reviews of your 401(k).

-- Advertising your 401(k) plan to those in the job market — The word "401(k)" might appear on a job ad as a bullet point, but many in the job market don't fully understand what a 401(k) can do for them.
-We can bridge the phrase "401(k)" to definite steps to people living the golden years of their dreams.
+- Marketing your 401(k) plan to those in the job market — The phrase "401(k)" might appear on a job listing in a list of benefits, but many in the job market don't know the full benefits a plan provides.
+We can connect the words "401(k)" to concrete steps to people living the golden years they always wanted.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are qualified to perform portfolio management will be able to provide investment insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' savings for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to provide market insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' funds for further growth.

-- Employee education — The more an employee understands their 401(k) plan, the more it will benefit them.
-At Correct Capital, we can speak directly to your small business's employees so they're confident with the status of their retirement savings.
+- Employee education — Employees need to understand their plan in order to get the greatest reward from it.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so they're confident with the status of their retirement savings.

-- Fiduciary duty — As a plan sponsor, small business owners have a fiduciary responsibility to act with diligence, prudence, and care.
-We are morally and legally bound to do what's in your best interest, and in the best interest of your employees and their retirement accounts.
+- Fiduciary responsibility — When offering a retirement plan, small business owners have a fiduciary duty to act with diligence, prudence, and care.
+We are morally and legally mandated to do what's in your best interest, and in the best interest of your employees and their savings.

-A financial advisor offers significant value to St. Clair County, IL small business owners who are looking to set up a 401(k) plan.
-By consulting with a financial advisor, small business owners can save on taxes and make their business more attractive to current and prospective employees.
+A financial advisor offers significant value to St. Clair County, IL small business owners who want to experience the benefits of a 401(k) plan.
+By working with a financial advisor, small business owners can save on taxes and make their business more attractive to current and potential employees.

 Call Correct Capital to Set Up a 401(k) For Your Small Business in St. Clair County, IL

-If you own a small business in St. Clair County, IL, you want to spend your energy on why you started your business – not being bogged down by administrative tasks you may or may not be knowledgeable about.
+If you own a small business in St. Clair County, IL, you want to spend your energy on what you do best and what you're passionate about – not being bogged down by administrative tasks you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small St. Clair County, IL business today, call Correct Capital at 314-930-401(k) or contact us online.